htcondor/htcondor/docs/admin-manual/security.rst

     job data on the disk of an execute node.
  Integrity
     The man-in-the-middle attack tampers with data without the awareness of either side of the communication.
-HTCondor’s integrity check sends additional cryptographic data to verify that network data transmissions have not been tampered with.
+HTCondor's integrity check sends additional cryptographic data to verify that network data transmissions have not been tampered with.
 Note that the integrity information is only for network transmissions: data stored on disk